Particle algorithms for maximum likelihood training of latent variable models: THE MEAN-FIELD LIMITS AND THE TIME-DISCRETIZATION BIAS

 then clarifies that $\theta_k$'s speed of convergence to $\theta_*$ is $\cal{O}(\rho_{G,h}^k)$ in the case of (\ref{eq:gradmf1hier},\ref{eq:gradmf2hiermu}) and $\cal{O}(\rho_{N,h}^k)$ in that of (\ref{eq:newtonmfhier},\ref{eq:gradmf2hiermu}), where $\rho_{G,h}$ denotes $A_h^G$'s spectral radius and $\rho_{N,h}$ denotes $A_h^N$'s.
 After some quick algebra, we find that

-As for PMGA's mean-field limit~\eqref{eq:margradmfhier}, recall that we use $\theta_*(q_k)=D_x^{-1}\bm{1}^T_{D_x}\int xq_k(x)dx=\nu_k$ to estimate $\theta_*$, where $q_k$ denotes $X_k$'s law, and note that $\nu_k$ in~\eqref{eq:margradmfhiermu} converges to $\theta_*$ at a rate of $\cal{O}(\rho_{M,h}^k)$, where $\rho_{M,h}:=\mmag{1-h}$.
-Two observations are in order: \begin{itemize} \item\textbf{Dependence on $D_x$.} In the case of PGA, the radius $\rho_{G,h}$ depends on the dimension $D_x$ of the latent space.
-For large dimensions, $\rho_{G,h}\approx \mmag{1-h(1+D_x)}$ implying that PGA is stable only for small very small step sizes (roughly, those smaller than $2/(1+D_x)$), which explains the need for the tweak~\eqref{eq:IW2gradalg2}.
-On the other hand, the radii for PQN and PMGA are independent of $D_x$.
-For these reasons, tuning the step size for PGA proves challenging and delicately depends on $D_x$, while tuning it for PQN and PMGA is straightforward and does not require taking $D_x$ into account. \item\textbf{Relative speeds.} For all step sizes, $\rho_{G,h}$ and $\rho_{N,h}$ are both bounded below by $\rho_{M,h}$ (see Fig.~\ref{fig:radii}), implying that PMGA always converges faster than PGA and PQN, at least in the mean-field regime.
-It is not necessarily the case that $\rho_{N,h}\leq \rho_{G,h}$: for small step sizes this fails to hold.
+As for PMGD's mean-field limit~\eqref{eq:margradmfhier}, recall that we use $\theta_*(q_k)=D_x^{-1}\bm{1}^T_{D_x}\int xq_k(x)dx=\nu_k$ to estimate $\theta_*$, where $q_k$ denotes $X_k$'s law, and note that $\nu_k$ in~\eqref{eq:margradmfhiermu} converges to $\theta_*$ at a rate of $\cal{O}(\rho_{M,h}^k)$, where $\rho_{M,h}:=\mmag{1-h}$.
+Two observations are in order: \begin{itemize} \item\textbf{Dependence on $D_x$.} In the case of PGD, the radius $\rho_{G,h}$ depends on the dimension $D_x$ of the latent space.
+For large dimensions, $\rho_{G,h}\approx \mmag{1-h(1+D_x)}$ implying that PGD is stable only for very small step sizes (roughly, those smaller than $2/(1+D_x)$), which explains the need for the tweak~\eqref{eq:IW2gradalg2}.
+On the other hand, the radii for PQN and PMGD are independent of $D_x$.
+For these reasons, tuning the step size for PGD proves challenging and delicately depends on $D_x$, while tuning it for PQN and PMGD is straightforward and does not require taking $D_x$ into account. \item\textbf{Relative speeds.} For all step sizes, $\rho_{G,h}$ and $\rho_{N,h}$ are both bounded below by $\rho_{M,h}$ (see Fig.~\ref{fig:radii}), implying that PMGD always converges faster than PGD and PQN, at least in the mean-field regime.
+It is not necessarily the case that $\rho_{N,h}\leq \rho_{G,h}$: for small step sizes, this fails to hold.
 However, the range of $h$s for which $\rho_{N,h}> \rho_{G,h}$ decreases precipitously with the latent space dimension $D_x$ (Fig.~\ref{fig:radii}).
-Hence, we expect PQN to outperform PGA unless we are using very small step sizes (likely, those too small to achieve any reasonable speed of convergence). \end{itemize}
+Hence, we expect PQN to outperform PGD unless we use very small step sizes (likely, those too small to achieve any reasonable convergence speed). \end{itemize}

 Consider now the matter of choosing the step size $h$ that achieves the fastest convergence for each algorithm.
 That is, the $h$ that minimizes the corresponding radius.
-It is a simple matter to verify that
+It is straightforward to verify that